-Katherine Lazarevich, co-CEO, and co-founder of Digiteum, a custom software development company helping businesses reach their clients and here is what she said about it.
+Katherine Lazarevich, co-CEO, and co-founder of Digiteum tells us about a custom software development company helping businesses reach their clients.

 First of all, how are you and your family doing in these COVID-19 times?